Gamera: Others

-There have been multiple other incarnations of the character appeared in various other media from novelizations to manga and video games.
+There have been multiple other incarnations of the character appeared in various other mediums from novelizations to manga and video games.

 The origin of the Gamera appeared in the 1995 novel Gamera vs. Phoenix by Niisan Takahashi, which was redeveloped from a script for a cancelled film in 1994, is unclear.
 Showa era Gamera defeated villainous kaiju like in previous films while the "new" Gamera who emerged from underneath the Nazca Lines possessed characteristics of the 1995 film Gamera: Guardian of the Universe.
 This "new" Gamera initially attacked chemical plants all over the world, resulting in hostility from humanity, though his intention was to prevent an oncoming catastrophe caused by environmental degradations and to warn humanity.
 After sealing the Phoenix, an immortal but suicidal, fiery entity constantly suffering due to its immortality, the new Gamera sacrificed himself to save the Earth from further destruction caused by harmful sunlight triggered by air pollution, following a similar fate as the Phoenix where both monsters cannot die for the sake of the planet which was damaged by humanity.

 The incarnation of the character, the "Black Tortoise", appeared in The Great Yokai War: Guardians Side Story: Heian Hundred Demon Tale (妖怪大戦争ガーディアンズ外伝 平安百鬼譚, Yōkai Daisensō Gādianzu Gaiden Heian Hyakkitan), a spin-off novelization of the 2021 film The Great Yokai War: Guardians by Takashi Miike, was uniquely portrayed to be an actual goddess.
 This incarnation was capable of various supernatural abilities such as materialization, human speech, and making yokai and humans they have known her since childhood even if it is their first encounter with her.
 In spirit-like form, she appeared from Mount Ooe and surrounding mountains north of Heian-kyō (Kyoto) and manifested a physical form and battled Nue, a gigantic yokai being empowered by vengeful Abe no Seimei to save the world from antagonistic humans and yokai.
 Gamera overwhelmed and severely weakened Nue with her fireballs and spinning jet, and left the rest to yokai and humans so they could fulfill their destiny, and secretly disappeared (dematerialized).